Practice FAQ: ( The Blog FAQ is here )

 What should I bring?

 Music you like to dance to.
-(We bring music, but new music is always welcome!
-We can play from iPod or MP3 playlists at Sonny Newman’s Dance Hall, too.)
+(We bring music, but new music is always welcome, especially new or hard-to-find Cuban music!
+We can play from an iPod, iPhone or other MP3 device.)

 What if I have a question that hasn’t been answered here?